Youniwemi/einvoicing-for-woocommerce/readme.txt

 - [Youniwemi](https://packagist.org/packages/youniwemi/digital-invoice) for Digital Invoice - Easy wrapper around easybill/zugferd-php, atgp/factur-x and josemmo/einvoicing  that will allow you generate Factur-x and UBL in a very easy way.

 == Changelog ==

+2025-04-30 - version 0.3.9
+* Improvement - Added the possibility to show Invoice Date instead of Order Date

 2025-04-24 - version 0.3.8
 * Fixed - Removed some warning and notices that appear in the customizer